jtroo/rust-spa-auth/README.md

 Instances of tokio reliance:

 - `init_default_users`: uses `block_on` to run async code in a sync function
+- `store_user`: spawns a blocking task to run password hashing
 - `authenticate`: spawns a blocking task to run password verification
 - `pretend_password_processing`: uses tokio sleep